 Thank you for bringing this place to life.

-What remains of the RUGLET BAZAR?
+What remains of the RUGLET BAZAAR?

-But even more: many people were touched.
+But even more than that: many people allowed themselves to be touched.

-Of materials, of voices, of movements.
+Of fabrics, of voices, of movements.

-It wasn't planned out.
-It was a feeling.
+It wasn't planned.
+It was felt.

-And maybe that was exactly his magic.
+And perhaps that was precisely his magic.

 A return to the roots.

-A feeling of moving forward.
+A sense of moving forward.

 A day that shows: